Bronze, Silver & Gold Awards

 - Gold Award Final Report Form | Please type into the fillable form, print, and sign.

-- Gold Award Hour Tracker
+- Gold Award at a Glance

 Have you ever looked around your neighborhood or school and wondered how you could make a change for the better?
 Going for the Girl Scout Silver Award—the highest award a Girl Scout Cadette can earn—gives you the chance to show that you are a leader who is organized, determined, and dedicated to improving your community.
 Download the Silver Award Guidelines to find out how.